Amal Clooney's Tom Ford Met Dress Drama Is a 'Total Exaggeration': Source

 The team at Tom Ford is releasing no official comment regarding the matter.

-But rather than wearing the confection designed by Richard Quinn for the entire event, Clooney actually ended up switching into the full-length crimson Tom Ford gown designed to look like a stained-glass window.
+Rather than wearing the confection designed by Richard Quinn for the entire event, Clooney actually ended up switching into the full-length crimson Tom Ford gown designed to look like a stained-glass window.
 (She pulled the quick change in the Met Gala gift shop!)
 She wore the glittering gown until the end of the night.

 Looking for more style content?
 Click here to subscribe to the PeopleStyle Newsletter for amazing shopping discounts, can’t-live-without beauty products and more.